Search suggestions update instantly to match the search query.

 If your course includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-To start this course in September 2026 or January or May 2027, apply through UCAS.
+To start this course in September 2026, apply through UCAS.
 You'll need:

 If you'd prefer to apply directly, use our online application forms below: